Leon-AW/automaticFruitVegetableDetection/README.md

 ## Project Structure

 - `fruit_detection.py`
-  The main script that captures the webcam feed, performs real‑time detection using the YOLOv8s model, and displays annotated detections.
+  The main script that captures the webcam feed, performs real‑time detection using the YOLOv8s model, and displays annotated detections only for the specified fruits and vegetables (Banana, Apple, Orange, Broccoli, and Carrot).

 - `requirements.txt`
   Contains the list of dependencies.